setchy/atlassify/ROADMAP.md

 - [ ] animate refresh icon
 - [ ] badge counts for each filter group
 - [ ] fix mark as read (product and account level) animation and state removal
-- [ ] prevent reordering when grouped by product

 ## Later
 - [ ] advanced feature for Bitbucket "Your Work" queue